hariharsubramanyam/ObjectTracker/README.md

 I keep track of contours that should be merged using the **union find** data structure.

 Well, that's how I find the contours that should be merged.
 How do I merge them?
-I simply find the **convex hull** around the set of contours that should be merged.
+I simply find the **convex hull** around each set of contours that must be merged.

 ### Second Pass
-After the merging process, I have our final set of contours.
+After the merging process, I have the final set of contours.
 So, I **recompute the bounding boxes and mass centers**.

 ## Multiple Object Tracking
 Now, I feed these mass centers and bounding boxes to the multiple object tracker.